Name: Max Baer

 Max Baer Gallery

-Born in Omaha, Nebraska on February 11, 1909, Baer moved to Livermore, California with his family as a child.
-He often worked in his father's cattle slaughterhouse, a job he later claimed was responsible for his well-muscled frame, broad shoulders, and feared right hand punch (an article in the January, 1939 edition of The Family Circle Magazine reported that Baer also took the Charles Atlas exercise course.)
-By the age of eighteen he was already six feet tall and weighed 190 pounds.
+Born in Omaha, Nebraska, on February 11, 1909, Baer moved to Livermore, California, with his family as a child.
+He often worked in his father's cattle slaughterhouse, a job he later claimed was responsible for his well-muscled frame, broad shoulders, and feared right hand punch (an article in the January 1939 edition of Family Circle magazine reported that Baer also took the Charles Atlas exercise course) By the age of eighteen, he was already six feet tall and weighed 190 pounds.
 Encouraged by friends to train as a boxer, he set up his own gym on his father's ranch and set to building up his punching power.
-He eventually moved to Oakland in pursuit of finding a manager, taking a job at a local factory to support himself.
+He eventually moved to Oakland, California, in pursuit of finding a manager, taking a job at a local factory to support himself.
 There he met the factory owner's son, J. Hamilton Lorimer, who became his first manager.
-With Lorimer backing him, Max fought his first professional match in Stockton, California on May 16, 1929, knocking out the otherwise forgotten Chief Caribou in two rounds.
+With Lorimer backing him, Max fought his first professional match in Stockton, California, on May 16, 1929, knocking out the otherwise forgotten Chief Caribou in two rounds.
 He fought sixteen more times before the close of the year, losing just once, disqualified for picking up and throwing an opponent to the floor.
 He was again disqualified in his first match of 1930, this time for "stalling."
 He went on to win his next seven fights, however, six by knockout, securing a match with his most talented opponent yet, Les Kennedy, one of the best fighters in California.
-Still raw and unschooled, Max was unable to solve the puzzle of Kennedy's professional, experienced style and lost a ten round decision.
+Still raw and unschooled, Max was unable to solve the puzzle of Kennedy's professional, experienced style and lost a ten-round decision.

 Though Baer had himself considered retirement after Frankie Campbell's death, that fight made headlines that had many people clamoring to witness the fabled punching power of the young Californian.
-Thus he was given a match against his first internationally known opponent, Tom Heeney, a New Zealand fighter who had once done battle with Gene Tunney for the heavyweight title.
+Thus, he was given a match against his first internationally known opponent, Tom Heeney, a New Zealand fighter who had once done battle with Gene Tunney for the world heavyweight championship.
 Heeney was by this time well beyond his prime, however, and Baer had an easy time annihilating him inside of three rounds.
 This led to a fight with Tommy Loughran, the lightning-quick future hall of famer and former light heavyweight champion of the world.
-The February 6, 1931 proved to be one of the most important bouts of Max's career.
-Though Loughran's talent and experience combined to give Baer a humiliating boxing lesson and take a ten round unanimous decision, he took the time to give Baer some pointers after the fight.
+The February 6, 1931, proved to be one of the most important bouts of Max's career.
+Though Loughran's talent and experience combined to give Baer a humiliating boxing lesson over ten rounds, he took the time to give Baer some pointers after the fight.
 Tommy told Max that he would go a long way if he would learn to quit looping his punches and straighten them out to provide a quicker route to the target.
-Meanwhile, Jack Dempsey, the former heavyweight champion who refereed the bout between Loughran and Baer, took notice of the youngster from California.
-He and Max became great friends and would remain so for the rest of their lives.
+Meanwhile, Jack Dempsey, the former world heavyweight champion who refereed the bout between Loughran and Baer, took notice of the youngster from California.
+He and Max became great friends and would remain so for the rest of Max's lives.
 Dempsey often acted as a mentor to Max and even promoted several of his fights.